truenas/documentation/content/CORE/CORETutorials/Network/Interfaces/SettingStaticIP.md

 {{< hint type=important >}}
 Multiple interfaces cannot be members of the same subnet.
-See [Multiple network interfaces on a single subnet](https://www.ixsystems.com/community/threads/multiple-network-interfaces-on-a-single-subnet.20204/) for more information.

 If an error displays when setting the IP addresses on multiple interfaces, check the subnet.
 {{< /hint >}}